holypeachy/calculator/README.md

 # calculator
-I made a simple calculator in C#
+I made a simple calculator in C#.
+This is the calculator I normally use on my computer!